-The Board of Directors considers availability of Ordinary Shares for future grants under the 1998 Plan to be important to the business prospects and operations of the Company and believes that, after giving effect to the proposed 9,000,000 share increase of the 1998 Plan, we will have sufficient awards available for grant to our employees and others for the next two to three years.
-The new awards will assist us in attracting and hiring new officers, directors, employees and consultants and in retaining key employees.
+The Board of Directors considers availability of ordinary shares for future grants under the 1998 Plan to be important to the business prospects and operations of the company and believes that, after giving effect to the proposed 7,000,000 share increase of the 1998 Plan, we will have sufficient awards available for grant to our employees and others for the next two to three years.
+The Board considers grants of options and restricted stock to be an effective method to attract and retain officers, directors, employees and consultants, and to encourage long-term performance and productivity.
+The company will not be able to grant awards under the 1998 Plan after January 17, 2016.